alessio/shellescape/README.md

 ## Contents of the package

 This package provides the `shellescape.Quote()` function that returns a shell-escaped copy of a string.
+This functionality could be helpful in those cases where it is known that the output of a Go program will be appended to/used in the context of shell programs' command line arguments.

 This work was inspired by the Python original package [shellescape] (https://pypi.python.org/pypi/shellescape).